aio-libs/aiosmtpd/aiosmtpd/docs/controller.rst

+.. _controller:

 =======================
  The testing framework
 =======================

-The SMTP server can be used in a testing framework via a controller which runs in a separate thread.
+The SMTP server can be used in a testing framework via a *controller* which runs in a separate thread.
 This allows the main thread to run the test driver, and information can be passed between the SMTP thread and the main thread.

 For example, say you wanted to pass message objects between the SMTP thread and the main thread.
 Start by implementing a handler which derives from a